 Common Battery means the battery used to power recorders, transmitters, relays and other Communication Center equipment and, if used, Satellite Communication Center equipment.
+This battery may also be used with Form 4 Power Supply.
 Common battery is also termed local or master.